jalil-M/Opt-Project/README.md

 * [Class Project](https://github.com/epfml/OptML_course/blob/master/labs/mini-project/miniproject_description.pdf) : Description of the project.

 ### Authors
-* Members: Cadillon Alexandre, Hoggett Emma
+* Members: Cadillon Alexandre, Hoggett Emma, Moussa Abdeljalil

 ### Project Status
 The project was submitted on the 29 May 2020, as part of the [Optimization for Machine Learning](https://github.com/epfml/OptML_course) course.